 Building a Custom State Object

-We are getting to the point where the examples need to get richer and hard-coding the state of the world or using the base State object is not going to be good enough for future examples.
+We are getting to the point where the examples need to get richer and hard-coding the state of the world or using the base State object is not going to be good enough.
 We need to step back and think about how to model the file system state in a more robust way.
+Even if you aren’t building an interface to a file system, many of the concerns and solutions described below could be useful to you.
+Designing how your state object works is a key design decision when building a Perplexity application.

 The Perplexity State object

 The default State object only has a small amount of code for manipulating application state, the rest of its implementation manipulates MRS variables.
-We used that code in the Action Verbs topic.
+It is literally just one method: all_individuals() and we used it in the Action Verbs topic.
 Here it is again:

 class State(object):